robulouski/voidy-bootstrap/README.rst

 A `Bootstrap 3 <http://getbootstrap.com>`_ blog theme for the `Pelican <http://getpelican.com>`_ static site generator.

-This theme aims to be mobile friendly, responsive and easily customisable.
-On large screens it provides a clean 2 column layout, with a Jumbotron and navbar at the top, and categories and tag-cloud in the sidebar.
+A blog theme that aims to be mobile friendly, responsive and easily customisable.
+On larger screens it provides a clean 2 column layout, with a Jumbotron and navbar containing page links at the top, and categories and tag-cloud in the sidebar.

 First and foremost this theme is designed to be usable right out of the box with minimal configuration, and all the common features expected in a